Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-create-barcode-in-word.md

 ---
+draft: false
+wordcount: false
+alt: ""
-title: "How to Create Barcode in Word In just few steps"
+title: How to Create Barcode in Word In just few steps
 postdate: August 05, 2022
-image: "/images/stepqr.webp"
-description: "Steps on how to create a barcode is highlighted below"
+description: Steps on how to create a barcode is highlighted below
-alt: ""
+categorylabel: Tech Stuff
+categories: '["How-to-tech"]'
+image: /images/stepqr.webp
 weight: "64"
-author: Mohammad Jamiu
-categorylabel: Tech Stuff
 categorylink: /categories/how-to-tech
-categories: '["How-to-tech"]'
 type: posts
+author: Mohammad Jamiu
+mathjax: false
 Google_Ads: true
-wordcount: false
-mathjax: false
-draft: false
 ---

-Barcodes are sometimes referred to as QR codes and it is a graphics with code embedded in it.
+Barcodes are sometimes referred to as QR codes, and it is a graphics with code embedded in it.

-The code in it can represent a link to a website, a word document, an excel file, a power point document, pdf and what have you.
+The code in it can represent a link to a website, a Word document, an Excel file, a PowerPoint document, PDF and what have you.

-In this how-to guide I will show you how to create a Barcode or QR code in Microsoft word.
+In this how-to guide, I will show you how to create a Barcode or QR code in Microsoft Word.

 ## Step 1:

-Open a word document
+Open a Word document

 ## Step 2:

-On the tab menu locate insert tab
+On the tab menu, locate insert tab

 <img  loading="lazy" src="/images/step2qr.webp" alt="">